Generic Name: butorphanol (byoo-TOR-fan-ahl)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history drug or alcohol abuse or dependence, or suicidal thoughts or behaviors
+- if you have a history of substance abuse or dependence

 Some MEDICINES MAY INTERACT with butorphanol solution.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Naltrexone or rifamycins (eg, rifampin) because they may decrease butorphanol solution's effectiveness
+- Naltrexone or rifampin because they may decrease butorphanol solution's effectiveness

-- Sodium oxybate (GHB) because the risk of its side effects may be increased by butorphanol solution
+- Barbiturate anesthetics (eg, thiopental) or sodium oxybate (GHB) because the risk of their side effects may be increased by butorphanol solution

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if butorphanol solution may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.